Skip to table of contents

 The numbering system for undergraduate and graduate programs was developed by the Oklahoma State Regents for Higher Education.

 Course Title: The title displayed is the long title of the course.
-The title may be different than the short title, which is displayed in the class schedule and on the OUHSC transcript.
+The title may be different than the short title, which is displayed in the class schedule and on the OU Health Sciences transcript.

 Semester(s) Offered: The semester or term in which the course is scheduled is diplayed at the end of the course title.